 Your future career.
 Do you want an academic career?
 A career in government or the private sector?
 This section should show that you have thought about it.
-Your career choice should be something for which a PhD in Economics at CERGE-EI will be valuable, and the information in the section should have some connection to what came before.
+Your career choice should be something for which a Visiting Master's scheme at CERGE-EI will be valuable, and the information in the section should have some connection to what came before.